bright/new-www/_posts/2017-12-08-coremotion-pedometer-swift.md

 >Important
 >An iOS app linked on or after iOS 10.0 must include usage description keys in its Info.plist file for the types of data it needs.
 Failure to include these keys will cause the app to crash.
 To >access motion and fitness data specifically, it must include NSMotionUsageDescription.

-So add to your `info.plis` `NSMotionUsageDescription` key modyfing plain file:
+So add to your `info.plis` `NSMotionUsageDescription` key modifying plain file:

 ```xml
 <key>NSMotionUsageDescription</key>